Blog Posts by David Mathis

 The Next Step: Disciple a Few

 Maybe you attended a missions conference.
 Or read a book or article.
 Or heard a life-altering message.
 Or perhaps best of all, you were turned upside down by personal interaction with a fellow Christian.
 For the first time, you’re seeing that we are all “sent.”
 Every Christian is called to live on gospel mission.
-Whether God is lighting a new fire in you for “living sent” where you already are, or he’s calling you to cross a culture in missions,…Continue Reading
+Whether God is lighting a new fire in you for “living sent” where you already are,…Continue Reading

 "Bring the Books With" — A New Recommended List